trueagi-io/hyperon-experimental/README.md

 Run Rust REPL:
 ```
-cargo run --features no_python --bin metta
+cargo run --features no_python --bin metta-rust
 ```
-You can also find executable at `./target/debug/metta`.
+You can also find executable at `./target/debug/metta-rust`.

 To enable logging during running tests or examples export `RUST_LOG` environment variable: